Tips for Fixing Blocked Drains

 by Rick Hill on Sep 21, 2016

-Having a slow moving or completely blocked drains can be a real problem.
-It can make showering difficult, and using the toilet impossible.
+Having a slow-moving or completely blocked drain can be a real problem.
+It can make showering difficult and using the toilet impossible.

 If the drain is blocked so much that no water can get through, it can cause water to pool in the affected area and possibly overflow onto the floor.
 This can cause water damage in your home that can be difficult to clean up and repair.
 This is why it is a good idea to take care of blocked drains at the first sign of a problem.